-Should changes occur, either in committee membership or topic, a RTAF Committee Change or Topic Change form must be completed and approved by your committee and the Assistant Dean for Research.
+Should changes occur, either in committee membership or topic, a RTAF Committee Change or Topic Change form must be completed and approved by your committee and the SGSR.
 No student can graduate without an up-to-date RTAF on file with the Thesis/Dissertation Office.